zhumingcheng697/BackstopJS-Test/README.md

 - `approve all` - Start running `approve` on parsed testing scenarios automatically.

-- `combine reports` - Generate an html report by combining results of all previously failed tests.
+- `combine reports` - Generate an HTML report by combining results of all previously failed tests.

 - `show list` - See a list of all the parsed testing scenarios.